-With practice and ongoing training, neurofeedback therapy for addiction can allow long term sobriety.
+With practice and ongoing training, neurofeedback therapy for addiction can support long term sobriety.
 This is because there is a need for long term relief, rather than immediate (short-term) relief.
-Ongoing neurofeedback training helps with preventing any relapse, too.
-The recovering addicts learn to be patient and calm, they understand their triggers which prevent any impulsive actions.
+Ongoing neurofeedback training helps in reducing chances of any relapse, too.
+The individuals recovering from addiction can learn to be patient and calm, they understand their triggers which prevent any impulsive actions.
 Neurofeedback therapy helps create a sense of time and space that allows conscious response, instead of overreacting.

 Neurofeedback therapy plays a major role in addiction treatment, and it offers a wide spectrum of efficacy that is universally used and accepted.

-To conclude, it is worth mentioning that neurofeedback is yet to pass the litmus test and become a standard, recognized system to cure mental issues like ADHD.
+To conclude, it is worth mentioning that neurofeedback is yet to become a standard, recognized system to cure various mental health issues.
 A person or child may show enduring signs of recovery at the end of the therapy.
 However, neurofeedback still has a long way to go.
 If anyone you know or care about is going through depression, anxiety, neurosis, addiction issues, autism and ADHD, urge them to seek help and get better.